Article curated by Ed Trollope

 Effects of Volcanic Eruptions

-In 2010, a megaquake in Chile caused a number of volcanoes to shrink in height.
-The same thing happened in 2011, in Japan's Tohoku region, suggesting it may be a widespread phenomenon.
+In 2010, a megaquake in Chile caused a number of volcanoes to shrink in height, suggesting it may be a widespread phenomenon.

 Following both quakes, the volcanoes situated nearby to the ruptured faults subsided by up to 15 cm.
 Scientists suggest the reasons these volcanoes subsided are different for the two cases: the sinking in Japan was probably caused